moveit/moveit_tutorials/README.md

 [External Documentation](https://sublime-and-sphinx-guide.readthedocs.io/en/latest/images.html)

 Do **not** include animated gifs as the file format leads to very large files.
-Use a video format like `webm` and see the section on local video below.
+Use a video format like `webm` and see the section on the local video below.

 #### YouTube and other External Video
-You can embed video with raw html, like in this example from the Pick and Place Tutorial.
+You can embed video with raw HTML, like in this example from the Pick and Place Tutorial.
 ```
 .. raw:: html